Criminal Justice (Terrorism and Conspiracy) Act 1998

-The Criminal Justice (Terrorism and Conspiracy) Act 1998 is a law passed in the United Kingdom, which came into force on 4 September 1998.
-It stipulated that it is an offense to participate in a conspiracy to carry out a course of conduct that leads to an offense in another jurisdiction.
+The Criminal Justice (Terrorism and Conspiracy) Act 1998 (c.
+40) is an act of the Parliament of the United Kingdom, which came into force on 4 September 1998.
+It stipulated that it is an offence to participate in a conspiracy to carry out a course of conduct that leads to an offence in another jurisdiction.
 It gave courts in England and Wales the authority to try conspiracies to commit offences abroad.
 The law also provided stricter punishment for being a member of a terror group.
 Parts of it were replaced by the Terrorism Act 2000 and the Proceeds of Crime Act passed in 2002.

 Background

-The Criminal Justice (Terrorism and Conspiracy) Act 1998 was adopted after the August 15, 1998 Real IRA bombing in Omagh, Northern Ireland.
-It followed statutes drafted in response to acts of terrorism such as the Prevention of Terrorism (Temporal Provisions) Act introduced following the 1974 Birmingham bombings.
+The act was adopted after the August 15, 1998 Real IRA bombing in Omagh, Northern Ireland.
+It followed statutes drafted in response to acts of terrorism such as the Prevention of Terrorism (Temporal Provisions) Act 1974 introduced following the 1974 Birmingham bombings.
 During the parliamentary debate, then Prime Minister Tony Blair said that the decision to include the offence to conspire in the UK offences to be committed abroad was made as part of the government's total commitment to defeating terrorism wherever it is plotted or executed.
-A related law called 1999 Criminal Justice Act was also passed in Ireland in response to the Omagh bombing.
+A related law called Criminal Justice Act 1999 was also passed in Ireland in response to the Omagh bombing.

 Several other laws combating terrorism were introduced afterward and a number of these replaced parts of the Criminal Justice Act.
 For instance, the terrorism provisions (sections 1-4) have been repealed and incorporated in the Terrorism Act 2000, leaving the conspiracy provisions (sections 5-7).
 The high number of terrorism-related statutes is attributed to the emergent legal activism in the UK, which is driven by the fear on the part of legislators of being blamed for inaction after the incidence of a terror event.
 There is also the public's increasing willingness to give up civil liberties in favor of counter-terrorism.